jzumsteg/zumstegs-blog/_posts/2025-07-05-rural-france.md

 </figure>
 It turns out this is the Preuilly Abbaye, once the home of an order of Cistercians.
 The Order and the Abbaye were founded in 1118.
 The Abbaye was home to monks&nbsp;&mdash;&nbsp;who took the religious vows of the order&nbsp;&mdash;&nbsp;and lay people, who might have lived in the Abbaye or nearby, and who worked the fields owned by the Abbaye.
 The number of monks reached a peak of 25 and the Abbaye thrived for almost seven centuries.

 The French Revolution banned the Cistercian Order (and all other religious orders in France) and the property of the Abbaye was auctioned off in pieces.
-Then a secular savior appeared: Dr. Henri-Marie Husson, a physician at the Hotel-Dieu in Paris, started to purchase the land and buildings that had been auctioned.
+Then a secular savior appeared: in 1829 Dr. Henri-Marie Husson, a physician at the Hotel-Dieu in Paris, started to purchase the land and buildings that had been auctioned.
 By 1842 he owned all the property and buildings that had once belonged to the Abbaye.
 He restored what could be restored and tried to stop the ravages of time on others.
 Today the property is still owned by the Husson family.

 The buildings we had seen were part of the Abbaye and are now used by a riding school.
 The Chapel of the Abbaye is in ruins, but enough remains standing to see its size and structure.
 Many other buildings also remain; the entrance building with the sign was restored by Dr. Musson.
 (Except for these, none of the Abbaye buildings were visible to us over the high walls&nbsp;&mdash;&nbsp;I learned about them on a website, <em>bien sûr</em>.)
 The Abbaye is open to the public two days each year: on France's Day of Patrimony, when many historical buildings in France are open, and the fourth Saturday of September, when a centuries-old pilgrimage to Preuilly occurs.
 Maybe someday we'll be here for the Day of Patrimony and get to see the Abbaye.
 The Husson family has said it would like to open the Abbaye more days.